 The Importance of Circulating Coins

 Let’s get back to cryptocurrency circulating supplies then.
 All the circulating supply is, is the number of minted coins of a currency in use on the market.
-That means it is bought, sold, traded and used to purchase goods and services.
+Therefore it is bought, sold, traded, as well as used to purchase goods and services.
 But circulating supply is relevant to the value of a currency for many reasons, which is why it’s useful to understand what the above terms mean first.

 Here’s why; the basic nature of the market is supply and demand.
 But demand is not something that can be simply manufactured.
 That means that when we see an increased supply of a currency, investors must ask why that has appeared on the market.
 Especially for cryptocurrencies!
 Because so many coins are ICOs backing new companies, there needs to be an explanation of why there was an increase in coins on the market, and more coins is not necessarily a positive sign, it could indicate a bubble.
 It could also mean that the company is not around for long, and they are just trying to sell off their coins to make a quick buck.

 But when we compare the pump and dumps to strong currencies like Bitcoin and Ether, we can easily see why these coins have demonstrated longevity.
 Bitcoin, like gold, is valuable and people want to sell and exchange it conservatively.
-On the other had Ether is required to run applications and smart-contracts on the Ethereum platform.
+On the other Ethereum’s network requires Ether to run applications and smart-contracts on its platform.
 And the Ethereum design also continues to prove its value.